 Sarah joins McClatchy’s video initiative after working on social media and web production at the Center for Public Integrity.
 A native of Phoenix, Sarah earned her bachelor’s and master’s degrees from the Walter Cronkite School of Journalism at Arizona State University.
 She sings squeaky, high-pitched soprano notes with the Six Degree Singers, and always has a song stuck in her head.

 Ali has honed his craft producing digital video stories at ESPN and MTV.
 A native of Houston, Ali has also lived in Seattle, Chicago, New England, Islamabad and most recently New York.
-Ali has his master’s in Digital Cinema from DePaul University, and his bachelor’s in Marketing from the University of Houston.
+Ali has his master’s in Digital Cinema from DePaul University, and his bachelor’s in Marketing from the University of Houston-Downtown.

 JulieAnn joins us from The Washington Post, where she most recently worked as a video producer for the Style section.
 Prior to that, she was a multimedia reporter for Voice of America.
 JulieAnn is a UNC graduate, who bleeds Carolina blue (especially during basketball season).
 When she is not out running, she is somewhere drinking coffee.

 From doodling stick figure ninjas via scented markers at the age of 6 to award-winning graphics and visual effects for The Washington Post, Sohail has combined a visionary creative philosophy with outstanding technical skills.
 Sohail enjoys dancing to ’90s hip hop with his 19-month-old son, cheering for his beloved 49ers, and pretending to be a rock star in his alt-rock/indie band.